6 accredited programs. Compare programs, get details, and request info.

 The Firefighter I course develops students' practical skills to perform firefighting duties, covering necessary didactic theory.
 It extends beyond entry-level courses to better prepare students for WTCS Firefighter I certification testing.
 Participants engage in hands-on practice, learning to operate as part of a firefighting team, developing essential safety and operational skills for real-world application.

-Explore related first responder training programs available in Wisconsin
+Explore other first responder training programs available in Wisconsin.

 The average cost for Firefighter I training in Wisconsin is approximately $7,724.
 Program tuition ranges from $2,199.3 to $10,958.38 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.